demisto/content/Packs/GitHub/Integrations/GitHubEventCollector/README.md

 Github logs event collector integration for XSIAM.
-This integration was integrated and tested with version xx of Github Event Collector
+This integration was integrated and tested with Github REST API V3

 ## Configure Github Event Collector on Cortex XSOAR